Patience and extreme demanding conditions were the order of the day for Friday Racing 2019 CPHPRW.

-With a TP 52 no-show in IRC Zero means the organisers have decided to score IRC Zero + IRC I for one result, and score IRC I separately for a second result.
+A TP 52 no-show in IRC Zero means the organisers have decided to score IRC Zero + IRC I for one result, and score IRC I separately for a second result.

 That will start tomorrow, however, meaning for today Ray Roberts and his crew on Team Hollywood were the unchallenged winners in IRC Zero.

-The Russian crew on Megazip got the better of all-comers in IRC I; second across the line, first on corrected time and their first bullet on the board.
+The Russian crew on Megazip got the better of all-comers in IRC I; second across the line, first on corrected time, and their first bullet on the board.
 Despite crossing first, East Marine Emagine (AUS) had to settle for second today ahead of last year’s winner, AquarII (AUS) in third.

 The ever-green Phoenix (DEN) got their defense off to the best possible start with a win in today’s race in IRC II – they lead from early on to cross the line first and claim the win on corrected time.
-The Dragon, crewd by Simon Oliver from Balmain Yacht Club in Sydney on a 25-foot Platu, got the better of Sydney Premier Karting Park, another 25-foot Platu, to finish second and third respectively.
+The Dragon, crewed by Simon Oliver from Balmain Yacht Club in Sydney on a 25-foot Platu, got the better of Sydney Premier Karting Park, another 25-foot Platu, to finish second and third respectively.

 Cruising Monohull class is the largest class at this year’s regatta with 10 entries, and it was late-entry Phalin (AUS), skippered by Ian Loderwyckx, who romped away with the win today.
 Lady Bubbly (AUS) and Venture (AUS) sailed hard but had to settle for second and third on the day.